 I first became interested in wine and winemaking in the early 1980’s.
 I was newly married and the industry in Washington was in its infant stages.
-I began by fermenting berry wines and a memorable lot of White Riesling, from a family vineyard near my in-laws in Pasco, Washington.
+I began by fermenting berry wines and a memorable lot of White Riesling from a family vineyard near my in-laws in Pasco, Washington.

 My interest in grape growing and winemaking continued to grow, and with positive encouragement from both my family and members of the industry I decided to apply to attend the renowned Viticulture and Enology program at the University of California – Davis.
 In 1988 I graduated with a degree in Agricultural Science and Management with a special emphasis in Viticulture and Enology.

-After weighing all my options after graduation I decided to return to the then fledging industry in Washington.
+After weighing all my options following graduation, I decided to return to the then fledging industry in Washington.
 I was fortunate to start my career working for Mike Januik at the Snoqualmie/Langguth winery near Mattawa, where I was able to get a lot of hands on experience.
 After a brief stint in Walla Walla in 1990 at Waterbrook Winery, I again went to work with Mike Januik as a member of the winemaking team at Chateau Ste.
 Michelle in Woodinville.

 In 1993, I became the Head Red Winemaker and managed Chateau Ste.
-Michelle’s newest facility at the time, Canoe Ridge near Paterson, Washington.
+Michelle’s newest facility at the time: Canoe Ridge near Paterson, Washington.
 This facility was a result of benchmarking the great red winemaking facilities throughout the world.
 This experience at Chateau Ste.
-Michelle was invaluable because of the volume of fruit that you do get a chance to work with.
-The time at Canoe Ridge really shaped my thought process in regard to making ultra premium red wines.
+Michelle was invaluable because of the volume of fruit that you get a chance to work with.
+The time at Canoe Ridge really shaped my thought process in regard to making ultra-premium red wines.
 I had the good fortune to make a number of very nice wines during my time at Chateau Ste.
 Michelle, including working with the Antinori family on the initial vintages of Col Solare from1995 through 1998.

 In the winter of 1999, I made the decision to leave Chateau Ste.
 Michelle with the hopes of making my own wine.
 I joined the startup of Three Rivers Winery and made wines for them from 1999 through the 2002.
-At the same time I was able to get an initial start of Fidelitas in 2000.
+At the same time, I was able to get an initial start of Fidelitas in 2000.
 The first vintage was a Cabernet Sauvignon & Merlot blend that we named Optu.
 This wine is still in our portfolio today, as our Red Mountain Bordeaux-style blend.